 2. Current market value

-You can also check your business’s marketplace value by taking into consideration the industry you are in.
+You can also check your business’s market value by taking into consideration the industry you are in.
 If future growth projections for your industry are good, then that could work to your advantage.

 Make sure you dig deeper and research industry business sales in your relevant market.
 Also, check for statistical data grouped by industry with the Australian Bureau of Statistics (ABS).
 This way, you’ll have an independent assessment of how the economic conditions of the industry your business is operating in.